-Fig. 27: Direct Vent - Horizontal Through-the-Wall
+Fig. 31: Direct Vent - Horizontal Through-the-Wall

+These installations utilize the heater-mounted blower to draw combustion air from outdoors and vent combustion products to the outdoors.
 The total length of the through-the-wall flue cannot exceed 40 equivalent ft in length for the flue outlet.
 Each elbow used is equal to 10 ft of straight pipe.
 This will allow installation in one of the three following arrangements: